tunamonster/amyanpoh_partner_api_docs/README.md

 'testing' | bool | Validates the input, but does not save it to the database if set to true.
 'payment_method' | string | Defaults to 'Cash on Delivery'
-'description' | string | Description visible to the end customer if customer tracking is activated 'latitude' | float | Coordinate of the destination 'longitude' | float | Coordinate of the destination 'region' | string | Defaults to 'ygn'.
+'description' | string | Description visible to the end customer if customer tracking is activated 'order_note' | string | Description visible to internal staff only 'latitude' | float | Coordinate of the destination 'longitude' | float | Coordinate of the destination 'region' | string | Defaults to 'ygn'.
 Options are ['ygn', 'mdy', 'npd', 'other']